fastlane/docs/docs/actions/sync_code_signing.md

   `skip_docs` | Skip generation of a README.md for the created git repository | `false` `platform` | Set the provisioning profile's platform to work with (i.e. ios, tvos, macos) | `ios` `template_name` | The name of provisioning profile template.
 If the developer account has provisioning profile templates (aka: custom entitlements), the template name can be found by inspecting the Entitlements drop-down while creating/editing a provisioning profile (e.g. "Apple Pay Pass Suppression Development") |
+  `profile_name` | A custom name for the provisioning profile.
+This will replace the default provisioning profile name if specified |
   `output_path` | Path in which to export certificates, key and profile | `verbose` | Print out extra information and all commands | `false`